yj7082126/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- June 13, 2025:
+    - Added `--sima_rel` option to `lora_post_hoc_ema.py`.
+This allows you to use Power Function EMA when applying Post Hoc EMA.
+For details, see [this document](./docs/advanced_config.md#lora-post-hoc-ema-merging--loraのpost-hoc-emaマージ).

 - June 12, 2025:
     - Added `lora_post_hoc_ema.py` for Post Hoc EMA of LoRA models.
 This allows you to apply Post Hoc EMA after training a LoRA model to improve accuracy.
 For details, see [this document](./docs/advanced_config.md#lora-post-hoc-ema-merging--loraのpost-hoc-emaマージ).